IFRRO held its most recent Board Elections at the 2022 General Assembly Week in Brussels.

-The next elections for positions on the IFRRO Board will be held at the AGM scheduled for 2022.
-Further information about the composition of the IFRRO board of directors can be found in the IFRRO Statutes.
+The next elections for positions on the IFRRO Board will be held at the General Assembly in 2025.
+Further information about the composition of the IFRRO Board of Directors can be found in the IFRRO Statutes.

 Information about those currently serving on the IFRRO Board appears below.

 Tracey Armstrong is the President and CEO of CCC, named to KMWorld’s Top 100 Companies that Matter in Knowledge Management.
 With more than 30 years of rights management experience, Tracey is a leader in global copyright.
 She has served on the IFRRO Board since 2012, a Vice President since 2016, and chairs the IFRRO international conference.
 She is also on the board of PublisHer.
 Since becoming CEO in 2007, she has led CCC through a period of significant growth and innovation.
 She has championed corporate and individual social responsibility, initiating CCC’s global “We Not Me” program.
 Tracey holds an MBA from Northeastern University.

 Samantha Holman, 1st Vice President

 Samantha Holman has been CEO of the Irish Copyright Licensing Agency since 2001.
 Prior to that and having graduated with a degree in Applied Linguistics, she studied law and moved into teacher training and academic management.
 She has been an active participant in IFRRO, with a particular interest in development work, first with the Phare Project and then as Chair of the European Development Committee from 2003 to 2018.
 She has been a vice-Chair and Chair of the European Group and has served on the IFRRO Board in different capacities since 2014.
 At national level, Samantha has been a founding director of IVARO, the visual artist’s CMO in Ireland and a director of the Irish ALAI Group.
 She lectures widely both nationally and internationally on Collective Management, Copyright and Copyright in Education.